-We're transforming the former Toronto Star printing plant into TOR1, our state-of-the-art wholesale data centre which will be one of the largest in Canada.
+We’re transforming the former Toronto Star printing plant into TOR1, our state-of-the-art wholesale data center which will be one of the largest in Canada.
 For over 25 years, the building was the largest newspaper facility in Canada and one of the largest in North America.
 But with the change brought on by technology and trends, it only seems appropriate that this iconic printing plant is now being used to help build the trusted foundation for the digital world.

 TOR1 is located in Vaughan Ontario which forms part of the Greater Toronto Area (GTA) and is expected to achieve substantial cost savings for its customers.
 For one, the suburban location in Vaughan allows for lower real estate costs than comparable facilities in the GTA.
 Also, as a 66,054 square metre (711,000 square feet) facility, TOR1 passes through costs savings from construction and overhead to the benefit of its customers.

 - Diverse pathways to major carrier hotel at 151 Front Street West